vskorokhod/zero-margin/README.md

 # ZeroMargin
-Simple tool to clear bookmaker odds from overround
+Simple tool to clear sportsbook odds from overround